techbuktu/DigiSouq/README.md

 * [TechBuktu](https://techbuktu.com) (I publish some web dev tutorials here every once in a while.)
 * [Siratiq: Interactive Mapping Platform](https://siratiq.com) (This is a work-in-progress platform that lets you create, share and discover photos, blog posts, notes and videos parlayed on a personal map.
 Other features are forthcoming, God willing! :) )

+### I am Looking for a Full Stack Role
-**If you are reading this, I am currently looking for a Software Development role that enables me to work with Python and/or JavaScript (on the backend) and React.js or Angular on the frontend.
+If you are reading this, I am currently looking for a Software Development role that enables me to work with Python and/or JavaScript (on the backend) and React.js or Angular on the frontend.
 I prefer either a position local to Chicago, IL or remote.
-If you have something that fits what I am looking for, please, send me a message via LinkedIn https://linkedin.com/in/muhammadjalloh and we will take it from there! :) **
+If you have something that fits what I am looking for, please, send me a message via LinkedIn **https://linkedin.com/in/muhammadjalloh** and we will take it from there! :)